 In general, the designated beneficiary of a Coverdell ESA can receive tax-free distributions to pay qualified education expenses.
 The distributions are tax-free to the extent the amount of the distributions doesn't exceed the beneficiary's qualified education expenses.
 If a distribution exceeds the beneficiary's qualified education expenses, a portion of the earnings is taxable to the beneficiary.
 Amounts remaining in the account must be distributed when the designated beneficiary reaches age 30, unless the beneficiary is a special needs beneficiary.
 Certain transfers to members of the beneficiary's family are permitted.

-For information on how to determine the part of any distribution that is taxable earnings, refer to Chapter 7 of Publication 970.pdf, Tax Benefits for Education.
+For information on contributions and how to determine the part of any distribution that is taxable earnings, refer to Chapter 7 of Publication 970.pdf, Tax Benefits for Education.